rimutaka/resume/README.md

 I intentionally **omitted some skills and traits** from the document.
 They should be evident by looking at this project as a whole.
 If they are not, then they shouldn't be included anyway. *E.g. do I know anything about marketing or do I have attention to detail?*

 The absence of **education section** is due to my lack of formal education.
-There is some room in the sidebar for that.
+There is some room in the sidebar to insert yours.

-The **printing template** is intentionally stripped down from most of the content:
+The **printing template** is intentionally stripped down from most of the content and links directly to GitHub:
 * this is a living document, which a PDF file is not
 * my target audience doesn't need explaining what GitHub is
 * they can always print the full version if they need to